thibautjombart/covid19_bed_occupancy/app/include/model.md

    currently done by:
 <div> n<sub>aug</sub> = n<sub>reported</sub> / %<sub>reported</sub> </div>

+2. Simulate future daily admissions trajectories according to one of the two approaches:
-2. Use a log-linear model, parametrised via the doubling time (drawn from an inverse Gamma distribution, with user-specified mean and coefficient of variation), to simulate future daily admissions trajectories.
+    a.
+Use a log-linear model, parameterised via the doubling (or halving) time (drawn from an inverse Gamma distribution, with user-specified mean and coefficient of variation) for exponential growth (or decay)
+    b.
+Use a branching process, parameterised via the basic reproduction number, its dispersion, and the serial interval for successive generations.

 3. For each admission, simulate length of stay in hospital from the specified distribution.